Rush MCP server

 The @rushstack/mcp-server

-server is a local process on the developer's computer, which gets launched by an MCP host such as Cursor or GitHub Copilot.
-The MCP host is responsible for starting/killing this process.
-The inter-process communication uses stdio
+server is designed to run as a local process on the developer's computer, not as a cloud service.
+The Rush MCP server gets launched automatically by an MCP host such as VS Code, Cursor, or Trae.
+The MCP host is responsible for starting and terminating this process.
+The inter-process communication uses thestdio

-transport, which means you can easily test the server by invoking its CLI manually from your shell.
+transport, which means you can easily test Rush's MCP server by invoking its CLI manually from your shell.

-Typically there are two ways to configure launching of the server: globally for your entire machine (e.g. ~/.cursor/mcp.json
+Generally there are two ways to configure launching of an MCP server: user-level for your entire machine (e.g. ~/.cursor/mcp.json

-service is designed to have a local configuration file that is committed to Git.
-This simplifies setup for users, and provides a deterministic behavior by ensuring everyone uses the same version of @rushstack/mcp-server
+service, we recommend a workspace-level configuration file that gets committed to Git.
+This simplifies setup for users, and it ensures that everyone gets the same version of @rushstack/mcp-server

 for a given branch, which avoids compatibility problems when loading custom plugins.